 At field sites along the Caribbean coast, EPI works with partner organizations to monitor and protect the incredible and ancient leatherback sea turtle.
 Working alongside researchers, you will monitor the nesting beaches for adult turtles coming to shore while you learn about the greater systems and ecology that enmesh this critically endangered species.

-The 2017 Application period closed on September 1st.
 Interested in 2018 fellowships?
 Be the first to hear when the application opens:

 Notify me By Email

 “EPI did in one week what nearly 30 years of post baccalaureate coursework in science could not…Ecology Project International established in me new habits that make me a better Earth steward, a more conscious role model for my students, and a parent who practices what she preaches for my own kids’ future generations.”

 "This was unlike any experience I've had before; it was engaging, empowering, positive, thought-provoking, and motivating.
 I'm so impressed, overall, with the quality of professional development we received.

 “The best professional development experience I have had so far!
 A much needed re-invigoration of my passion for teaching.
 Also personally an awe-inspiring and fascinating experience.
 I am so thankful for having been selected for this program.
 A very positive experience in every sense.”